gact/blobtools-light/README.md

 # blobtools-light pipeline
 Light version of the upcoming blobtools package, with additional pipeline scripts.

-The core blobtools-light package allows the visualisation of (draft) genome assemblies using TAGC (Taxon-Annotated Gc-Coverage) plots (Kumar et al. 2012).
+The core blobtools-light package allows the visualisation of (draft) genome assemblies using TAGC (Taxon-Annotated Gc-Coverage) plots (<a href="http://www.ncbi.nlm.nih.gov/pubmed/24348509">Kumar et al. 2012</a>).

 In addition, the blobtools-light pipeline scripts perform the steps required to create input for the core package, as well as filtering of read data based on blobtools-light output.